Health Insurance for RV’ers

 Even weekend warriors need to consider health insurance, particularly if you’re traveling to partake in a rigorous activity like hiking, mountain biking, or rock climbing.
 In the event of a sprain or break, you don’t want to end up paying that bill for remote rescue.
 Even something as simple as a run-in with poison ivy can warrant a trip to urgent care.
-Take a look at on-demand accident coverage with Buddy, a startup specializing in outdoorsy accident coverage.
-World Nomads offers coverage for travels throughout the US and abroad.
+Travel Insurance, like Travel Assist with Good Sam, can be of enormous help in these kinds of situations.
+Good Sam Club Members can activate No Cost Travel Accident Protection today.

 Staying Healthy on the Road

 The best kind of healthcare is preventative healthcare.
 Do all you can to stay healthy, like maintaining a balanced diet and staying active and exercising.
 Note where your nearest urgent care is while traveling.
 If traveling solo and in remote areas, let someone know where you’re going as an extra safety measure.